FPPA proposes legislation to provide long‑term retirement plan stability

 The component provisions of FPPA’s planned legislation are described below.
 Click the links to learn more about the individual provisions, or watch a summary presentation here.

 Combines the assets and liabilities of two existing plans; the Statewide Defined Benefit Plan (SWDB) and the Statewide Hybrid Plan (SWH); to form a new plan, the Statewide Retirement Plan.
 Also expands the Money Purchase Component to allow for excess contributions from all other componentsLEARN MORE

 Reduces existing 126.9% funding level to 100% by awarding a one-time benefit adjustment on all service accrued prior to the date of merger to current retirees, deferred vested and active members who are enrolled in the PlanLEARN MORE

 Increases minimum required contributions into the Hybrid Defined Benefit and Money Purchase Components (Formerly the Statewide Hybrid Plan) by a combined 2% over 8 years for a total of 18% (9% member / 9% employer).
 No action will be required of departments who already meet this requirementLEARN MORE

-Provides for normal retirement as early as age 50, if a member's combined years of service and age equals 80—funded by increasing employer contributions by 1% over 2 yearsLEARN MORE
+Provides for Normal Retirement as early as age 50, if a member's combined years of service and age equals 80 or moreLEARN MORE

 Forward with FPPA provides information and resources for FPPA members, stakeholders and the public regarding the future of the Fire & Police Pension Association of Colorado.

-© Fire & Police Pension Association of Colorado | All Rights Reserved
+© Fire & Police Pension Association of Colorado | All Rights Reserved.